hydpy-dev/hydpy/hydpy/docs/rst/definitions.rst

 |StateSequence|) represent current states like soil moisture.  `Log sequences` (derived
-from |LogSequence|) log previous input data or calculation results required by approaches like the Unit Hydrograph method.  `State and log sequences` usually read their initial conditions from "condition files" and and become stepwise updated during simulation runs.
+from |LogSequence|) log previous input data or calculation results required by approaches like the Unit Hydrograph method.  `State and log sequences` usually read their initial conditions from "condition files" and become stepwise updated during simulation runs.

 `Factor and flux sequences` contain pure simulation results.
 They are technically